Hong Kong, New Zealand investigate banks for alleged FX manipulation

 News of these probes come a day after Swiss and British regulators both stepped up their investigations into the matter.

-Switzerland's competition commission WEKO said it formally opened an investigation into several Swiss, British and U.S. banks, including JP Morgan Chase & Co, Barclays PLC and Citigroup Inc.
+Switzerland's competition commission WEKO said it formally opened an investigation into several Swiss, British and U.S. banks, including JP Morgan Chase & Co (JPM.N), Barclays PLC (BARC.L) and Citigroup Inc (C.N).

 The UK Financial Conduct Authority (FCA), meanwhile, said it will assess if banks have cut the risk of traders manipulating benchmark rates in the coming year, to see if lessons have been learned from the scandal over benchmark rate rigging.